It is fair to say that science today would not exist without unpaid labor.

 In the academy today, we are more aware than ever that knowledge production is a collective process.
 Research is often collaborative, sometimes interdisciplinary, and is likely to be published in reports authored by more than one person.
 Behind the scenes, undergraduate and graduate assistants often contribute—though are not often enough acknowledged.
 Perhaps even more hidden is the work done by editorial staff members and peer-reviewers, who often profoundly influence the published research we read and on which we build.

-The “we” who “stand on the shoulders of giants” is a collective “we,” not an aggregation of many “I”s—as in “I, like you, stand on the should of giants.”
-The “I” cannot so easily be made autonomous, and the the giants who support us proliferate.
+The “we” who “stand on the shoulders of giants” is a collective “we,” not an aggregation of many “I”s—as in “I, like you, stand on the shoulders of giants.”
+The “I” cannot so easily be made autonomous, and the giants who support us proliferate.

 What the professions have not begun to acknowledge in any meaningful way is how much of this research is completely dependent upon unpaid labor.

 I think it’s reasonable to presume that we haven’t a clue just how much published research is authored by adjuncts and other contingent faculty who are not paid for research.
 That professional associations and academic journals do not have this information on hand—let alone foreground it in their annual reports—shows that the concern about unpaid research does not often register.
 The level of concern is certainly unequal to the amount of unpaid research our professions rely upon.

 Most of us teach far more than our tenure-stream peers, who are explicitly paid for and are expected to do research.
 A typical expected distribution of work for tenure-stream faculty at a research university is 40% teaching, 40% research, and 20% service.
 For contingent teaching staff, most of us are paid only for teaching, and we do a lot more of it relative to our tenure-stream peers.
 If we are full-time and on a 9-month contract, we may be paid for service work, but this is usually exclusive to service to students and perhaps also to the department.